p4lang/p4c/README.md

 - Python 2.7 for scripting and running tests

+- Optional: Documentation generation (enabled when configuring with --enable-doxygen-doc) requires Doxygen (1.8.10 or higher), Graphviz (2.38.0 or higher) and if desired to generate PDF documentation, LaTeX.

 The compiler is modular, and it contains multiple back-ends.
 New ones can be added easily.
 Each back-end may have additional dependences.
 This repository contains the following two back-ends; please read the following documents for installing more dependences: